CanonicalLtd/maas-docs/en/contributing.md

 If the image is not of the MAAS web UI then simply omit the version part, like in the second image above.

+#### Central images directory

+For publication (on the web site), all branch series use the `media` directory in the 'master' branch.
+This means:

-**Important**: All branch series use the same central location for images (`media`).
-You must therefore be very careful when renaming or removing an image for a PR affecting a single branch as it will affect the other branches as well.
+- You must be very careful when renaming or removing an image in master as it will affect all non-master branches.
+- Any image introduced in a non-master branch must be *forward-ported* to the master branch.

 ## Filenames

 The naming of a file is based upon its location in the menu (see below).
-This makes it easier for the reader and the writer to build up a mental model of how everything is structured.
+This makes it easier for the reader and the writer to build up a mental model of how the set of pages is structured.

-For example, the file `installconfig-networking-dhcp.md` is found under 'Install & Configure' and then 'Networking'.
+For example, the page corresponding to file `installconfig-network-dhcp.md` is found under 'Install & Configure' and then 'Networking'.

+## Capitalization

+Do not use a "Caps Everywhere" style.
+It is only used in level one headers and the title metadata.
+References (visible text) to these page titles (including the navigation) should just capitalize the first letter.
+Obviously, this does not pertain to words that should always be capitalized according to basic grammar rules (e.g. acronyms, proper nouns).

 ## Navigation menu